fieldsets/schema-plugin-crm/README.md

 - tags - categories or terms that can be assigned to any association, member, user, task, note, conversation, event or file.

-- meetings - a date driven data point that can be assigned to users, members and associations
+- meetings - a single date driven data point that can be assigned to users, members and associations
-- tasks - an activity assignment that can have start and end dates and be assigned to a different user from it's owner.
+- tasks - an activity assignment that can have start and end dates and be assigned to a different users, members and associations
-- files - a file address that can be of any format.
+- files - a file address that can be of any format and can be assigned to users, members and associations
-- notes - a basic text note can be customized by setting a custom note type.
+- notes - a basic text note can be customized by setting a custom note type and can be assigned to users, members and associations
 - conversations - records of user/member conversations.
 Conversations are of predefined types and formatting.
-- attributes - a value oriented data point that can be associated with any association, member, user, task, note, conversation, event or file.